#Project Overview

 #Releases

-Releases are used to group and track testing activities
+Releases are used to track testing activities around a specific version

-around a specific version or milestone of the product.
+or milestone of the product.

 A release can contain multiple executions, such as: